 Where Legends Sail!

-Gerrans clings to Roseland’s coast, whispering of King Gerennius, who ruled in 552 AD.
-Legend says he sailed dead across Gerrans Bay in a golden boat, silver oars gleaming, to rest at Carne Beacon.
-No gold was found—only ash—but the tale haunts.
-St Gerendus’ spire, born of his era, guides sailors; Royal Standard pours pints in old stone.
-No nets tangle like Portloe, no tower ticks like Tregony—just myth’s glow, Roseland’s heart bared.
+Gerrans clings to Roseland’s coast, whispering of King Gerennius, said to have ruled in 552 AD.
+Legend tells that when he died, he was sailed across Gerrans Bay in a golden boat with silver oars, his final voyage ending at Carne Beacon.
+No gold was ever found—just ash—but the tale lingers in the sea air.
+St Gerendus’ spire, born of that ancient time, still guides sailors past the cliffs.
+The Royal Standard stands in old stone, a witness to centuries.

 Discover Cornwall’s myths, from Padstow’s charm to Tintagel’s legends, monthly.